"It’s become appallingly clear that our technology has surpassed our humanity." Did Albert Einstein think this way about technology and people?

 6. Good library databases to use while investigating your fake news, memes and hot button topics.

 Note, use your Lobo Apps Username & Password to get access to these databases.

-If you are interested to learn more on strategies to evaluating resources, my sources were:
+To learn more about strategies on evaluating resources, my sources for this guide were:

 Caulfield, M. A. (n.d.).
 Web literacy for student fact checkers.
 Retrieved from https://webliteracy.pressbooks.com

 Caulfield, M. A. (2019, June 19).
 SIFT (The four moves).
 HAPGOOD.
 Retrieved from https://hapgood.us/2019/06/19/sift-the-four-moves

 Meriam Library.
 (2010).
 Evaluating information: Applying the CRAAP test.
 Retrieved from https://library.csuchico.edu/sites/default/files/craap-test.pdf